 A fine Halloween tradition returns as once again I pick the brains of horror fans, media and assorted genre professionals as I ask that immortal question: what do horror fans want?
 Kicking things off, we welcome the Horror Man, Sam Santiago, the Editor in Chief of Truly Disturbing.com.

 I’m not going to sit here and tell you that “Sinister” is the best horror movie I’ve seen this year.
 Or how it broke new ground in the genre.
 Quite honestly, it may or may not be and it really didn’t do anything new.
-But, if I were to describe it in a few words,
+But, if I were to describe it in a few words, it would be simple, scary, effective and honest.

 Somewhere out in the universe, in a vast Jungian conceptual tangle is a library.
 In this particular library – since it is an imaginary construct – there are only two books.
 One thin volume is a collection of foundational stories: these stories are the basis of ever told.
 The other is a massive tome that, in a less fanciful environment, would fill all the world’s libraries.